CGArtPython/bpy_building_blocks/README.md

 ## Utilities

-* active_object() - Get a references to the currently active object
+* bpybb.utils.active_object() - Get a references to the currently active object
-* clean_scene() - Removing all of the objects, collection, materials, particles, textures, images, curves, meshes, actions, nodes, and worlds from the scene; Checkout this video explanation with example ["How to clean the scene with Python in Blender (with examples)"](https://youtu.be/3rNqVPtbhzc)
+* bpybb.utils.clean_scene() - Removing all of the objects, collection, materials, particles, textures, images, curves, meshes, actions, nodes, and worlds from the scene; Checkout this video explanation with example ["How to clean the scene with Python in Blender (with examples)"](https://youtu.be/3rNqVPtbhzc)
-* purge_orphans() - Remove all orphan data blocks; see this from more info: https://youtu.be/3rNqVPtbhzc?t=149
+* bpybb.utils.purge_orphans() - Remove all orphan data blocks; see this from more info: https://youtu.be/3rNqVPtbhzc?t=149
-* edit_mode() - A context manager to get into and out of edit mode
+* bpybb.utils.edit_mode() - A context manager to get into and out of edit mode
-* make_active(obj) - Make the passed in object active
+* bpybb.utils.make_active(obj) - Make the passed in object active
-* parent(child_obj, parent_obj, keep_transform=False) - Parent one object to another
+* bpybb.utils.parent(child_obj, parent_obj, keep_transform=False) - Parent one object to another
-* duplicate_object(obj=None, linked=False)
+* bpybb.utils.duplicate_object(obj=None, linked=False)
-* render_animation() - Renders the animation in the currently active scene
+* bpybb.utils.render_animation() - Renders the animation in the currently active scene
-* render_image(write_still=False) - Renders the currently active scene
+* bpybb.utils.render_image(write_still=False) - Renders the currently active scene
+* bpybb.utils.remove_libraries() - Remove libraries that were linked into the Blend file
+* bpybb.utils.deselect_all_objects() - Similar to bpy.ops.object.select_all(action="DESELECT")

 ## Color Utilities